 The Certification Exam will be offered in January 2018 for those who have completed all six courses).

 What is the time commitment?
 Each course delivers 30 hours of material (2.0 BCIT course credits), which includes online content, readings, videos, self-test quizzes, two assignments, participation in the student forum, and a final exam.
-A two-hour live online instructed session to review course materials and help keep students on track.
-Completion of course work is flexible during the two month period for each course and is anticipated to take around 5 hours per week on average.
+A two-hour live online instructed session to review course materials and help keep students on track is also included.
+Completion of course work is flexible during the two month period for each course and is anticipated to take around 5 hours per week.

 For more information on all the courses, click here.